 Reasons for Procedure

 CPR is given when an infant has stopped breathing.
-Reasons for this may include:
+This may happen due to:

 What to Do